-- In case recharge is required, see the nameplate of the unit.
-It states the type of refrigerant and necessary amount. - The unit is factory charged with refrigerant and depending on pipe sizes and pipe lengths some systems require additional charging of refrigerant.
+• In case recharge is required, see the nameplate or the refrigerant charge label of the unit.
+It states the type of refrigerant and necessary amount.

-- ONLY use tools exclusively for the refrigerant type used in the system, this to ensure pressure resistance and prevent foreign materials from entering into the system. - Charge the liquid refrigerant as follows:
+- Either if the unit is factory charged with refrigerant or the unit is non-charged, you might need to charge additional refrigerant, depending on the pipe sizes and pipe lengths of the system. - ONLY use tools exclusively for the refrigerant type used in the system, this to ensure pressure resistance and prevent foreign materials from entering into the system. - Charge the liquid refrigerant as follows: